 |Mega Man Anniversary Collection|

 This game has a notes page

-Mega Man Anniversary Collection is a budget collection of Mega Man titles, comprising the six main NES titles plus 7, 8 (its debut on a Nintendo console), The Power Battle, and The Power Fighters.
-Most of the games, however, are emulated and have notable gameplay problems.
-It's pretty obvious this was developed in a pinch.
-This collection does offer some exclusive content compared to the Legacy Collections such as an interview, and episodes from the Mega Man cartoon.
+Mega Man Anniversary Collection is a budget collection of the six main NES titles (whose ports are based on the PlayStation Rockman Complete Works series), 7, 8 (its debut on a Nintendo console), The Power Battle, and The Power Fighters.
+Most of the games, however, have some noticeable emulation problems, making it pretty obvious this was developed in a pinch.
+The Mega Man Legacy Collection series is by far the better option nowadays.

 The GameCube and PS2 versions were developed simultaneously, and thus several PS2 controller button graphics are present in the GameCube version.
 Since the NES games are straight ports of the Complete Works series (but with missing features), it's also possible that these icons came from the button configuration screens that were (for whatever reason) removed from Mega Man 1-6 and 8 when they were ported from the PS1 to the GameCube.

-Anniversary Collection is partially one large port of the Japan-only Rockman Complete Works, a PlayStation compilation of the six main NES games with slight enhancements.
+As mentioned above, Anniversary Collection is partially one large port of the Japan-only Rockman Complete Works, a PlayStation compilation of the six main NES games with slight enhancements.
 One such enhancement was the "Navi" mode, in which the player was given text hints throughout the game.
 This feature was ported over into Anniversary Collection, along with much of the original text.
 In addition, some debugging text is also present on the disc.
-In addition to this, many of the Rockman Complete works sound effects are present within the game's files.
+In addition to this, many of the Rockman Complete Works sound effects are present within this game's files.

 As the text dump is quite large, see the Notes page for further details.

 Some of the .TIM files stores in the MegaGames folder holds unused graphics and leftovers from the Rockman Complete Works games.
 However, there are extra files present containing English text.